How to add two (or more) Motion-Laws

 Care must be taken to use consistent units.
 The math in the Math FB uses SI units, e.g radians, or meters.

-You can edit the Motion FB to select its output data-type as Motion, Linear, or Rotary.
-However, when it is to be connected with wire to the input of a Math FB, you must select Linear or Rotary as the output data-type.
-Do NOT select “Motion” as the data-type in the Motion FB.
+You can edit the Motion FB to select the data-type at its output as Motion, Linear, or Rotary.
+However, when it is to be connected with a wire to the input of a Math FB, you should select Linear or Rotary as the output data-type.
+Do NOT select “Motion” as the data-type.

 A MechDesigner Model to add two Motions